 I would recommend you to take that add-on when you take an Overseas mediclaim policy and if you are planning to rent a car abroad.

-Okay so when they told us that the car is waiting in the parking lot, we carted our luggage out in the parking lot and looking for our car, when we reached the slot number which was mentioned, we were very surprised to see that there was a huge truck waiting there for us!
+Okay so when they told us that the car is waiting in the parking lot, we carted our luggage out into the parking lot.
+When we reached the slot number which was mentioned, we were very surprised to see that there was a huge truck waiting there for us!

 We put our bags into the back of that pick up truck and climbed on it literally because it was quite high.

 After figuring out how the controls worked because it had a gear shift attached to the steering wheel, we set off to drive after entering our destination in the navigation system.
 Most cars have inbuilt maps, otherwise you can connect your Google Android auto via bluetooth.
-Remember to download offline maps on you phone over Wi-Fi before you drive to save on data costs when roaming.
+[Tip: Remember to download offline maps of the place where you plan to visit, on you phone over Wi-Fi, before you drive.
+This will save data costs when roaming.
+Also take pictures or videos of the rental car from all sides, as a reference.
+When you return the car and are told about any damages etc these will help.}

 Driving here in the US is very safe primarily because of the lanes.
 We just had follow the lanes, and in case you have to depart from the lane you need to give the indicator and depart only where the road markings allow for you to depart.
 If the marking is a solid white or a solid Yellow or double yellow, you should not exit that lane which you are driving.